neilpradhan/datapipeline_ecommerce/README.md

 Wait for Airflow to start:

-Wait for about 1.5 to 2 minutes for Airflow to fully start.
+Wait for about 1.5 to 2 minutes for Airflow to fully begin.

 4. **Access the Airflow web UI and trigger the DAG**: